ityonemo/Unum2-c/README.md

 For example, the 4-bit Type-2 Unum with exact points {Inf, -2, -1, -1/2, 0, 1/2, 1, 2}
 should have a lattice [2], since that is the only component between 1 and infinity.

-epochbits are currently unsupported, but represents how many bits will specify the epoch in the floating point value.  pivot, is also currently unsupported, but should represent a value greater than the lattice which is the factor whose powers determine the range of each epoch.

-Given the lattice, latticebits, epochbits, and pivot, the function will automatically fill out the lookup tables for the desired lattices, and return a pointer to the environment variable.
+Given the lattice, latticebits, epochbits, and stride, the function will automatically fill out the lookup tables for the desired lattices, and return a pointer to the environment variable.
 There is a global variable pointer PENV which should be assigned to this location, which when enabled will allow all of